-There are many things you can do, and experience, in the land of the rising sun that will get you closer to and give you a feel for The Real Japan.
-But, for me, there is one experience that stands above all others in delivering that enigmatic essence of feeling like you’ve really felt and experienced The Real Japan.
-What is it?
+There are many things you can do, and experience, in the land of the rising sun that will get you closer to and give you a feel for deeper, richer cultural travel.

 To experience The Real Japan you must stay in a ryokan.